Team-Silver-Sphere/SquadJS/plugins/mapvote/README.md

 The mapvote plugin uses a "did you mean?" system to allow for players to vote for a wide range of layers.
 Command information for using the plugin in-game can be accessed by typing `!mapvote help` into in-game chat.

 ## Installation
 Place the following into your `index.js` file.
-The filters / options below are optional and can be removed without affecting functionality, however, the default options are shown below for reference.
+The filters / options below are optional and can be removed without affecting functionality, however, the default options are shown for reference.
 ```js
 mapvote(
   server,